May I Bring a Friend?

-May I Bring a Friend? is a 1964 book by Beatrice Schenk de Regniers.
-Published by Atheneum Books for Young Readers, It tells the story of a well-mannered boy who frequently gets invited to visit the king and queen.
+May I Bring a Friend? is a 1964 book by American writer Beatrice Schenk de Regniers, published by Atheneum Books for Young Readers.
+It tells the story of a well-mannered boy who frequently gets invited to visit the king and queen.
 The first time he goes, he asks if he can bring a friend the next time he visits.
 When they say yes, he always brings different types of exotic animals who are also well mannered.
-The illustrator, Sir Beni Montresor, won the Caldecott Medal for the book for his jewel-like illustrations.
+The illustrator, Sir Beni Montresor, won the Caldecott Medal for the book's jewel-like illustrations.